ramSeraph/vectorvector/README.md

 ## VectorVector

 VectorVector provides tooling for vectorizing the planet.
-Produces contour tiles and terrarium tiles from a elevation data.
+Produces contour tiles, hillshade and terrarium tiles from an elevation data set.

 ## Why